neondatabase/website/content/docs/manage/projects.md

 For [Neon Free Tier](/docs/introduction/plans#free-tier) users, Neon sets your compute size to a static shared 1 vCPU, with 1 GB of RAM for each branch (max 10 branches).

-Paying users have the flexibility to choose a compute size for each branch's compute endpoint individually.
+Users on paid plans have the flexibility to choose a compute size for each branch's compute endpoint individually.
 By default, new branches inherit the compute endpoint size from your first branch (i.e., `main`).
 However, there may be times when you want to reset this default.
 For example, if you want to create a series of read-only replicas, where each replica typically requires less compute per branch.

 To reset the default compute size, go to **Settings** > **Compute**.